 An independent contractor is an individual or entity that is not affiliated with the IEEE and provides short-term or project-based professional or specialized advice or services under a written independent contractor agreement.
 Independent contractors are in business for themselves and receive a fixed amount for services rendered.
 This fixed amount includes all expenses associated with providing the service as applicable and agreed upon, i.e. travel, lodging, meals, mileage, resources/materials, copy fees, etc.

 Section 31.3121(d)-1(c)(2) of the IRS regulations provides that generally the relationship of employer and employee exists when the person for whom the services are performed has the right to control and direct the individual who performs the services not only as to the results to be accomplished by the work but also as to the details and means by which the result is accomplished.

 The IRS test for determining worker's employment status is called the common law test.
 It is the measure the IRS uses to determine whether the hiring firm has the right to control a worker on the job.
 The IRS has instructed its auditors to look at three areas for this determination.
 These are:

-Factor showing whether a hiring firm has a right to control a worker's financial life.
+2. The financial control factors are those which show whether a hiring firm has a right to control a worker's financial life.
 A worker will more likely be considered an independent contractor if he or she: 1) has a significant investment in equipment and facilities; 2) pays business or travel expenses himself or herself; 3) makes his or her services available to the public; 4) is paid by the job; and 5) has opportunity for profit or loss (e.g. there is no opportunity for profit or loss if the worker is paid by the hour or is reimbursed for all expenses).